eleniums/gohost/examples/hello/README.md

     - http://127.0.0.1:6060/debug/vars

 ## Regenerate client/server from proto
-- Use go:generate to build client/server/swagger:
+- Use go:generate to build client/server and swagger docs:
     - `go generate`